ethan-hurst/powerplatformbible/content/posts/{15-07-2021-creating-type-safe-entity-javascript-files.md

 This is how I'm playing with testing this out.
 The obvious caveat is that with a bundled files, that makes them very difficult to debug.
 Scott has figured out a neat little way to get around this using a program called Fiddler.

+I'll refer you to Scott's tutorials for how you can configure Fiddler ;)

 ## Reference Material

 * Scott's repo where he initially teaches [this](<* https://github.com/scottdurow/building-power-apps-js-webresources>)